 Analytical presentation of contingency factors in management control

-Given their large number, we will limit our presentation to organizational and behavioral contingency factors.
+Given their large number, the study was limited to organizational and behavioural contingency factors.

 Organizational or structural contingency factors

 The structural contingency of an organisation refers to how dependent its structure is on the characteristics of its operating environment.
 This concept was developed in the mid-1960s by Lawrence and Lorsch (1967).
 They believed that there was no single ideal structure; rather, the optimal structure would take into account various contingency factors.
 Numerous structural contingency factors have been identified in the literature.
 These include structure, age, size, technology, environment, culture and power relations (Mintzberg, 1990); the nature of the company's activities (Chapellier, 1993); and the size, age and culture of the company, its use of technology and its environment (Brennemann & Separi, 2001).
 In this paper, we will only study the most common factors.